awsdocs/amazon-sagemaker-developer-guide/doc_source/distributed-data-parallel-support.md

 ## Supported Instance Types<a name="distributed-data-parallel-supported-instance-types"></a>

-The SageMaker data parallel library requires one of the following ML instance types\.
+The SageMaker data parallelism library requires one of the following ML instance types\.

 | Instance type |